This article is for Callisia. Common names of this genus are Basket Plants, Bolivian Jew, Inch Plants & Turtle Vines.

 Bright indirect light is best.
 The combination of good soil moisture and a well-lit location will provide the best results for your plant.

-Sunny locations should be avoided at all costs.
-Prolonged exposure to the sun or dry soil will result in pale leaves, stunted growth and crisping foliage - if it's too hot for a chocolate bar, it'll be too hot for the plant, too.
+Sunny locations should be avoided at all costs; prolonged exposure to the sun or dry soil will result in pale leaves, stunted growth and crisping foliage.
+Remember, if it's too hot for a chocolate bar, it'll be too hot for the plant, too!

 Alternatively, lower-lit areas should only be used, if wholly necessary.
-Although Callisia can thrive in shady locations, the reduced rates of photosynthesis and too moist soil will lead to a weakened plant, along with the chance of developing root rot.
-Variegated specimens situated in these areas will slowly revert back to its green appearance, too.
+Although Callisia can thrive in shady locations, the reduced rates of photosynthesis and too moist soil will lead to a weakened plant, along with the chance of developing root rot and soil mould.
+Variegated specimens situated in these areas will slowly revert to a full green appearance, too.

-Fertile soil is a must; supplement using a houseplant feed every two weeks in the growing period, and monthly for the rest of the year.
+Fertile soil is a must; supplement using a 'houseplant' labelled feed every two weeks in the growing period, and monthly for the rest of the year.

 Under-watering is the biggest issue.
 Typical signs of this include wilting, sunken and yellowed leaves and stunted growth.
-If the plant is in direct sunlight, relocate it to a slightly darker area.
-Increase the amount of waters, too - they tend to grow along moist forest floors that rarely promote droughts.
+If the plant is in direct sunlight, relocate it to a slightly shadier area.
+Increase the number of waters, as Callisia tend to grow along moist forest floors that rarely promote droughts.
 As long as you keep an eye out for drying soil, success is inevitable.

-Those situated in direct sunlight or within three metres of a radiator are most likely to suffer from these issues.
+Those situated in direct sunlight or within three metres of a radiator are most likely to suffer from this issue.

 Too much sunlight will lead to sun scorch, with typical signs including browning or crispy leaves, dry leaf-edges, sunken leaves or stunted growth.
 Although too little light will cause over-watering issues, too much sunlight will be a detriment, too.
 If yours has fallen short of this, reduce the amount of the sun considerably and always be mindful of environmental shock (when two locations offer too different growing conditions).
 Remove some of the affected leaves and increase waters slightly.